britsman/PostmortemForge/README.md

 citation ships an ungrounded claim, and nothing catches it.
 Instead a `Claim` refuses to exist without a `Provenance`, so an ungrounded statement is a construction error, not a review comment.
-The cost is that every fact must be threaded with its source events
+The cost is that every fact must be threaded with its source events through every layer, which is more plumbing; the benefit is that the guarantee holds by construction and is checked by the type system and the tests, not by vigilance.

+**The draft omits ungrounded statements instead of hedging them.** The tempting alternative is to write the narrative a human expects, softened with "likely" or "possibly" where the evidence is thin.
+That reads well and quietly destroys trust, because the reader cannot tell a hedged guess from a grounded fact.
+PostmortemForge draws the line at construction: if there is no source span, there is no sentence.
+A thin section